-I’m a postdoctoral research associate at the department of Mechanical & Aerospace Engineering at Princeton University.
+I’m an assistant professor at the Department of Mechanical and Aerospace Engineering at Missouri University of Science and Technology (S&T).
 My research is primarily in computational and theoretical fluid dynamics for wave-dominated fluid flows and hydrodynamic stability.
 Currently I’m investigating surface waves in ocean science, particularly breaking waves in deep and shallow water, and developing interests in bubble dynamics.
-Previously I have worked as a postdoctoral scholar at the California Institute of Technology, and I received my B.E.
+Previously I have worked as a postdoctoral scholar at Princeton University and the California Institute of Technology, and I received my B.E.
 (Mechanical and Aerospace Engineering) from the University of Queensland in 2012, and a Ph.D. in Mechanical Engineering from the same institution in 2015.
-Prior to my time at Princeton, I worked on interface stability and shock wave dynamics in gas dynamics and magnetohydrodynamics (that is, fluids with high electrical conductivities) on a variety of fundamental problems with application in inertial fusion techniques.
-A full description of my recent research and current interests can be found in my research statement.
+In previous research, I have worked on interface stability and shock wave dynamics in gas dynamics and magnetohydrodynamics on a variety of fundamental problems with applications in inertial fusion techniques.
 A description of some key findings follows below.

 My research interests cover diverse topics which are unified by the common underlying physical mechanism of wave motion.
 Currently I am working in the field of ocean science with respect to the dynamics and statistics of breaking ocean waves.
 These processes contribute significantly to the energy and mass transfer between the ocean and the atmosphere, constituting a major but poorly understood component of climate dynamics.
 My particular aim is to determine the physics of air entrainment in the sea, and water entrainment in the air, during a breaking event.
 This is an essentially three-dimensional, multiscale process which requires significant computational resources to investigate fully.
 In parallel I am working to quantify energy dissipation in shallow water breaking events.
 I am also contributing to a related multi-pronged project to investigate bubble breakup processes in turbulence.